Fraud Tools

 Report as Fraud button

 Loop released the Report as Fraud (RAF) button in February 2024, which allows merchants to report fraud to Loop.
-This feature is separate from Fraud Tools and is therefore already on for all Loop merchants, including those that don't use Fraud Tools.
+This feature is separate from Fraud Tools and is on for all Loop merchants, including those that don't use Fraud Tools.

 In the Loop admin